TartuNLP/grammar-worker/models/README.md

 # Grammatical error correction models

 Models are either built into the image or can be attached to the main [grammar-worker](https://github.com/tartunlp/grammar-worker) container by mounting a volume at `/app/models/`.
+When running locally, they should be placed in the `models/` directory.

+You can download model files from the [releases page](https://github.com/TartuNLP/grammar-worker/releases).

 ## Model configuration

-By default, the `grammar-worker` looks for a `config.yaml` file on the `/app/models` volume (the `models/` directory of the repository).
+By default, the application looks for a `config.yaml` file in the `/models` directory of the repository.
 This file should contain the following keys:

-- `language` - ISO language code
+- `language` - 2-letter ISO language code
 - `checkpoint` - path of the model checkpoint file (usually named `checkpoint_best.pt`)
 - `dict_dir` - the directory path that contains the model dictionary files (name pattern: `dict.{lang}.txt`)
 - `sentencepiece_dir` - the directory that contains sentencepiece models